qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorselection.rst

   Default: *Number of selected features*

-``Number/percentage of selected features`` [number] Number or the percentage of the feature to select
+``Number/percentage of selected features`` [number] Number or the percentage of the features to select.

   Default: *10*